HimanshubhusanRath/spring_data_jpa/readme.md

     * @OneToOne: Always ends up in EAGER, even configured as LAZY (because of proxy object creation)
     * @OneToMany: LAZY (owner class is not joined/queried) --  [As there is a list reference to the owner class, this might be done because of performance reasons]

+* POINTS TO REMEMBER:
+  * In case of LAZY, if we have enough information in the current class to create a proxy object for the dependent class, then we don't need to join the mapping table / dependent table else, we need to join.
+    * Examples:
+      * In case of @OneToOne without a 3rd table, we have a foreign key column (mapping information) in the owner class.
+So, we can use this value to create proxy object for inverse class.
+Hence, no join needed.
+      * In case of @OneToOne with a 3rd table, we don't have the mapping information in the owner class.
+So, we need to join with the mapping table to create proxy object for inverse class.